American Airlines Flight 191: Engine separation

 Witnesses to the crash were in universal agreement that the aircraft had not struck any foreign objects on the runway.
-In addition, no pieces of the wing or other aircraft components were found along with the separated engine, other than its supporting pylon; this would lead investigators to conclude that nothing else had broken free from the airframe and struck the engine.
+In addition, no pieces of the wing or other aircraft components were found along with the separated engine, other than its supporting pylon; this led investigators to conclude that nothing else had broken free from the airframe and struck the engine.
 Hence, the engine/pylon assembly separation could only have resulted from a structural failure.
 The cockpit instrument panels were damaged so badly that they did not provide any useful information.

 During the investigation, an examination of the pylon attachment points revealed some damage done to the wing's pylon mounting bracket that matched the bent shape of the pylon's rear attachment fitting.
 This meant that the pylon attachment fitting had struck the mounting bracket at some point.
-This was important evidence, as the only way the pylon fitting could strike the wing's mounting bracket in the observed manner was if the bolts that held the pylon to the wing had been removed.
-The engine/pylon assembly was supported by something other than the aircraft itself.
+This was important evidence, as the only way the pylon fitting could strike the wing's mounting bracket in the observed manner was if the bolts that held the pylon to the wing had been removed, and the engine/pylon assembly was supported by something other than the aircraft itself.
 Therefore, investigators could now conclude that the observed damage to the rear pylon mount had been present before the crash occurred rather than being caused by it.

 The NTSB determined that the damage to the left-wing engine pylon had occurred during an earlier engine change at the American Airlines aircraft maintenance facility in Tulsa, Oklahoma, between March 29 and 30, 1979.
 On those dates, the aircraft had undergone routine service, during which the engine and pylon had been removed from the wing for inspection and maintenance.
 The removal procedure recommended by McDonnell-Douglas called for the engine to be detached from the pylon before detaching the pylon itself from the wing.
 However, American, as well as Continental Airlines and United Airlines, had developed a different procedure that saved about 200 working hours per aircraft and "more importantly from a safety standpoint, it would reduce the number of disconnects (of systems such as hydraulic and fuel lines, electrical cables, and wiring) from 79 to 27."
 This new procedure involved the removal of the engine and pylon assembly as a single unit rather than as individual components.
-United's implementation involved the use of an overhead crane to support the engine/pylon assembly during removal and re-installation.
+United's implementation involved the use of an overhead crane to support the engine/pylon assembly during removal and reinstallation.
 The method chosen by American and Continental relied on supporting the engine/pylon assembly with a large forklift.